Mt Duval (37)

 Longitude: 145.005

 Site description: White Mountains National Park protects 14 different Desert Uplands ecosystems across 112,000 hectares.
 The park is composed of Lancewood forests, open woodlands, laterite pastures, heathlands and spinifex grasslands.
+This site was decommissioned in 2024.

 Moorrinya National Park (32)